pablo-grande/pablo-grande/README.md

 ### Education
 * Degree in computer engineering
 * Master's degree in Information and Communication Technology Security
-* (current) Inter-University Master's Degree in Computational Engineering and Mathematics
+* Inter-University Master's Degree in Computational Engineering and Mathematics

 ### How to reach me
 * [LinkedIn](https://www.linkedin.com/in/pablorgrande/)